CogTree: Cognition Tree Loss for Unbiased Scene Graph Generation: Experiments

 \section{Experiments}

-\textbf{Dataset:} We evaluate the CogTree loss on the Visual Genome dataset \cite{krishna2017visual}, which contains 108k images, 75k object classes and 37k predicate (\textit{i.e.} relationship) classes.
-Since 92\% predicate classes have less than 10 samples, we adopt the widely used VG split \cite{xu2017scene,zellers2018neural,tang2019learning,chen2019counterfactual,Tang2020Unbiased}, with the 150 most frequent object classes and 50 predicate classes.
-The VG split only contains training set and test set and we follow previous work \cite{zellers2018neural} to sample a 5K validation set from the training set. \\ \textbf{Tasks and Evaluation:} Following previous work \cite{zellers2018neural}, the SGG task can be divided into three sub-tasks: (1) Predicate Classification (\textbf{PredCls}) takes the ground-truth object labels and bounding boxes for relationship prediction; (2) Scene Graph Classification (\textbf{SGCls}) takes ground-truth bounding boxes for object label prediction; (3) Scene Graph Detection (\textbf{SGDet}) predict SGs from scratch.
-To evaluate the unbiased SGG, we follow \cite{chen2019knowledge,tang2019learning} to use the unbiased metric mean Recall@K (\textbf{mR@K}), which calculates R@K for each class separately and average R@K for all the classes. \\ \textbf{Implementation:} We use a pre-trained Faster R-CNN \cite{ren2015faster} with ResNeXt-101-FPN \cite{Lin2017Feature} as the object detector.
-SG-transformer contains 3 O2O blocks, 2 R2O blocks and 12 attention heads.
-The balanced weight $\lambda$ in CogTee loss is set to 1. $\beta$ in the re-weighting factor is set to 0.999.
-Our models are trained by SGD optimizer with 5 epochs, where the mini-batch size is 12 and the learning rate is ${\rm 1.2\times10^{-3}}$.
-All the experiments are implemented with PyTorch and conducted with NVIDIA Tesla V100 GPUs.
+\textbf{Dataset:} We evaluate our models on the widely compared Visual Genome (VG) split \cite{xu2017scene}, with the 150 most frequent object classes and 50 most frequent relationship classes in VG \cite{krishna2017visual}.
+The VG split only contains training set and test set and we follow \cite{zellers2018neural} to sample a 5K validation set from the training set. \\ \textbf{Tasks and Evaluation:} The SGG task contains three sub-tasks \cite{zellers2018neural}: (1) Predicate Classification (\textbf{PredCls}) takes the ground-truth object labels and bounding boxes for relationship prediction; (2) Scene Graph Classification (\textbf{SGCls}) takes ground-truth bounding boxes for object and relationship prediction; (3) Scene Graph Detection (\textbf{SGDet}) predict SGs from scratch.
+The conventional metric \textbf{Recall@K (R@K)} is reported but not considered as the main evaluation due to its bias.
+We adopt the recently proposed balanced metric \textbf{mean Recall@K (mR@K)} \cite{chen2019knowledge,tang2019learning}. mR@K calculates R@K for each class independently, and then average the results. \\ \textbf{Implementation:} The object detector is the pre-trained Faster R-CNN \cite{ren2015faster} with ResNeXt-101-FPN \cite{Lin2017Feature}. $\lambda$ is set to 1 and $\beta$ is set to 0.999.
+SG-Transformer contains 3 O2O blocks and 2 R2O blocks with 12 attention heads.
+Models are trained by SGD optimizer with 5 epochs.
+The mini-batch size is 12 and the learning rate is ${\rm 1.2\times10^{-3}}$.
+Experiments are implemented with PyTorch and conducted with NVIDIA Tesla V100 GPUs.